UW-CTRL/AA548-spr2024/bite-size-notes/week-4-d-Example of LQR-name.md

 A standar full feedback controle has the block diagram.
 ![fullfeedback](https://github.com/p8410077/AA548-spr2024/assets/11802603/7689c9d1-d507-4122-9feb-eb2966d2ae05)

 By using the full state control, we can use the method called pole placement, literally, we are putting the poles of the system at the desired location to change the dynamics of the system.
+The theory of pole placement is explained in the next topic.

 ## what is pole placement ?
 The open loop state space representices of the system is: